fergald/explainer-bfcache-ccns/README.md

 but there are very large performance benefits from BFCache.
-We believe there should be some time and some effort to raise awareness between making the API above available and default BFCacheing of CCNS documents.
+We believe there should be some time and some effort to raise awareness between making the [API][api] available and default BFCacheing of CCNS documents.
-This will allow for more awareness and early opt-in by use of the cookie-monitoring API.
+This will allow for more awareness and early opt-in by use of the cookie-monitoring [API][api].

 ### Carve-outs